 Don’t ever taste the cookie dough before baking though.
 Consider it a fair warning in good faith.
 Or you won’t be left with any to bake the cookies!

 Needless to say, these cookies make for a perfect edible gift during the holidays.

-makes about 50 cookies; 20 sandwich cookies and center cookie cutouts
+Makes 20 sandwich cookies plus center cookie cutouts